Jenn Lawrence

 Current and recent highlights include:

-• Acting for Bolt in both a statutory appeal and judicial review proceedings against HMRC concerning the VAT treatment of ride-hailing services (led by Valentina Sloane KC).
+• Bolt v HMRC [2023] UKFTT 01043 (TC): Acting for Bolt in a successful appeal against HMRC regarding the VAT treatment of ride-hailing services (led by Valentina Sloane KC).

-• Acting for the supermarket chain Morrisons in judicial review proceedings brought against HMRC (led by Valentina Sloane KC).
+• Tax judicial reviews: Acting for the ride-hailing service Bolt and the supermarket chain Morrisons in two separate judicial review proceedings brought against HMRC (led by Valentina Sloane KC).

 Education